appacademy/prep-work/App-Academy-prep-work.md

 since that it what we will have installed in class.
 Sublime has a free trial which never expires, so it's almost free that way.

+### Terminal

+A lot of Ruby development is done at the command line.
+Mac users can use Terminal.app.

+Windows users can run `cmd`, which launches the Windows command line.
+Run it by pressing `Windows Key-R` (launches "run program") and typing `cmd` into the box.

 ## Required reading

 We have some required introductory readings.
 Make sure to read these;